DECEMBER SFDI Holiday Party CANCELLED DUE TO CONSTRUCTION DELAYS - REScheduled for valetines Day Party

 The Holiday Party has been held at the I.T.
 Parker Center for many, many years.
 It is a wonderful location on the water.
 In 2024, the City of Dania invested in refurbishing the Center.
-The work is coming along nicely and it looks very good.
+The Center is looking good, however there are some construction delays and it won’t be ready when they promised.

 HOWEVER